THE TEAMS

 August 15, 1914: The Miracle Braves Believe

 The Boston Braves, who hadn’t won anything for what seemed an eternity and began the 1914 season as their typical dead selves, came absolutely alive in the season’s second half after being emotionally rallied by manager George Stallings and first-year Braves shortstop (and former Cub) Johnny Evers.
-This express of success slammed through New York and the first-place Giants in mid-August for a three-game series; after winning the first two games, the Braves’ Lefty Tyler and the Giants’ great Christy Mathewson dueled for nine scoreless innings and into the tenth.
+This express of success slammed through New York and the first-place Giants in mid-August for a three-game series; after winning the first two games, the Braves’ Lefty Tyler and the Giants’ great Christy Mathewson dueled for nine scoreless innings and into the 10th.
 There, the Braves finally notched two runs, highlighted by Hank Gowdy’s second triple of the game.
 The Giants threatened a half-frame later by loading the bases with no one out, but Tyler kept them all from scoring and finished off an impressive sweep with a 2-0 decision.
 Though the Braves were still 3.5 games out of first place after the series, there was no doubt that the extreme momentum the Braves had forged would be unstoppable; two months later, the Miracle Braves’ mission was complete with a World Series sweep of the Philadelphia Athletics.

 October 17, 1991: Smoltz Smothers the Bucs